mattermost/mattermost-test-management/data/test-cases/mobile-v2/mobile-playbook/view_active_runs.md

 This test case verifies that users can view their active playbook runs on mobile devices.

+## Precondition
+- User has a Mattermost account with access to active playbook runs
+- At least one playbook run is in progress
+- Mobile app is installed and configured

 **Step 1**

 1. Login to a Mattermost server on a mobile device